Structure, Optimality, and Symmetry in Shadow Unitary Inversion: Introduction

-{In this work we introduce a different relaxation of the unitary reversion problem, which we call \emph{shadow inversion}.
+{In this work we introduce a different relaxation of the unitary reversion problem, which we call \emph{shadow inversion} (Fig. \ref{fig:diagram}).
 Instead of requiring full reversal of the unitary, shadow inversion demands correctness only under a fixed measurement.} This relaxation is meaningful, as in many quantum information tasks only shadow information is relevant \cite{Shadow-Tomo}.
 The framework of shadow information was formalized in \cite{Shadow-Tomo} and later extended in the theory of classical shadows \cite{Huang2020}, which provides both theoretical and practical scalability.
 More recently, the concept has been further generalized to study information recoverability in noisy quantum environments \cite{recover-shadow}.
 Naturally, one would ask what is the minimum query complexity for implementing the shadow inversion of a unitary under a given observable, and whether it can be fundamentally lower than that of the complete inversion process.
-In this article, we address these questions and put forth several key findings.